When you register a new WordPress user, you must assign him a role or profile.

 Following the same approach, Nelio Content allows users access to different functionalities depending on the role they have in WordPress:

-- Administrator has full access to the administration tasks and manage the subscription and the social profiles.
+- Administrator has full access to the administration tasks and manage the subscription account.

-- Editor can publish and manage all the posts, as well as assign tasks and publish and manage social messages.
+- Editor can manage all the settings to connect profiles and add social templates, connect publish and manage all the posts, as well as assign tasks and publish and manage social messages.
 In addition to it, an Editor has access to the editorial calendar.

 - Author can publish and manage his own posts, as well as create comments, tasks, and social messages.
 In addition to it, an Author has access to the editorial calendar, but cannot edit posts from others.
 However, he has access to the social messages from posts owned by others.